sribhargav1345/ML-Project/README.md

 ## Overview
 This repository contains the code and documentation for the Handwriting to Digital Text Conversion (H2DTC) project, developed as part of CS550, Project Phase 1 at IIT Bhilai.
+The projct code can found in the `ML Final.ipynb` file and the HMM model can be found under `hmm_model.ipynb` file.
+Report can be found under `ML_Project Report.pdf`.

 ### Team Members
 - JV Aditya (12140840)